by Liz @ EMF

 In the Canton of Vaud for example, the capital gain tax rate varies between 7% and 30% depending upon the length of time you have owned and lived in the property.
 Years in which you are resident count as double, meaning that 12 years of owner-occupied housing allow you to reach the lowest marginal tax rate of 7%.
 On the other hand, if you were to buy and sell in the first year of ownership, you could owe a whopping 30% on any capital gain realised.
 The Swiss authorities use this sharply digressive scale to discourage anyone from considering short-term house flipping (or more complex real estate speculation).

 However, one very important caveat.
 You are allowed to “adjust” the net gain by certain eligible expenses (e.g., realtor and notary fees) including if you have made and can prove value-added investments over the course of ownership.
 Think adding on a garage or a winter garden.
-Generally these qualified expenses are notrelated to maintenance or renovation (like retiling your master bath), which you would have already deducted on your annual income tax return.
-In fact, no previously-reported deductions are allowed to be reported to offset the capital gain.
+Generally these qualified expenses are not related to maintenance or renovation (like retiling your master bath), which you would have already deducted on your annual income tax return.
+In fact, no previously-reported deductions are allowed to offset the capital gain.

 When the Paper Trail Pays Off

-If you are someone who squirrels away paper and keeps great records, this part of the exercise will be easy for you.
+If you are someone who squirrels away paper and keeps great records, this part of the exercise will be easy.
 If you have an overzealous partner with a brand new professional shredding machine and a penchant to rid your soon-to-be-moved-minimalist-existence of years of “old and unnecessary tax and bank files”, you might be in trouble (yes you guessed it, this was our case).